Decentralized Identifiers (DIDs)

 Standards Convergence

-Nuggets integrates these standards to create unified identity infrastructure supporting both human users and autonomous AI systems:
+Nuggets integrates these standards to create unified identity infrastructure supporting both human users and autonomous AI systems: Identity Establishment:- Users and AI agents receive DIDs as persistent identity anchors

 - Identity attributes and permissions encoded as verifiable credentials